AppliedLogicSystems/ALSProlog/ALS-Prolog-Language:-Standard-Part.md

       +=   &&   @>=   ==   <---------

 Most special atoms are automatically read as quoted atoms unless they have been declared as operators (See Section 1.7 Operators {ADD LINK}).

+###1.2 Variables

+A variable consists of either a _ (underbar character) or an upper case letter, followed by a sequence of alphanumeric characters and dollar signs.
+Here are some variables:

+    Variable X123a _a$bc _123 _